 Seminole: 4th of July Festival.
 July 4, 4 p.m., at Municipal Park with free watermelon and peanuts, inflatable toys for the kids, music, and fireworks at around 9:30 or 9:45 p.m.
 Free to attend.
 More about the 4th of July Festival in Seminole.

 Shawnee: Grand Casino Independence Day Celebration.
 July 4.
-All are welcome to take down their tailgates and set up lawn chairs in the field north of the casino for a fireworks show, starting at about 10 p.m.
+All are welcome to take down their tailgates and set up lawn chairs in the field north of the casino for a free concert at 7 p.m. followed by a fireworks show at 10 p.m.
 More about Grand Casino Independence Day Celebration.

 Tulsa: ONEOK Freedom Fest.
 Nearly 100,000 people flood the banks of the Arkansas River for one of the largest fireworks displays in the state all year—it lasts over 20 minutes and reaches heights of over 800 feet.
 The festivities are spread across a total of four locations, complete with a rock-climbing wall, a hot-air balloon, an old-fashioned family picnic, a kids’ bicycle parade, and a street dance party at 31st and Riverside.
 More about ONEOK Freedom Fest.

 Yukon: Freedom Fest.
 July 4 at City and Chisholm Trail Parks, with free watermelon and ice cream, a parade, the OKC Philharmonic, the Cherry Bomb Triathlon, sand volleyball, and fireworks at dark.
 More about Yukon Freedom Fest.